improbable-eng/zeuz-unreal-demo/README.md

 - Unreal handles its internal command line arguments differently to custom ones.
 Read the payload commands in each section carefully for the correct use.
     - Internal flag values are assigned to a flag with an `=` between the flag key and value (e.g. `-PORT=29000`).
     - Custom flag values are assigned to a flag with a space between the flag key and value (e.g. `-payloadId my-payload-id-123`).
+ - The menu of the original ShooterGame project has been modified to reflect the connections available when this game is used with zeuz and a matchmaker.
+For more information, see the [UI Changes section](#ui-changes).
+    - Note: These UI changes are **not** necessary to make your game support zeuz orchestration.

 ## Base Game Hosting
 Without any changes, the base ShooterGame project can be built and published to zeuz.
 The payload command for this is: